AdobeDocs/campaign-web.en/help/v8/preview-test/preview-content.md

 1. You can adjust the **[!UICONTROL Zoom level]** and preview your content on desktop or mobile device using the dedicated icon in the top right corner.

 1. From the **[!UICONTROL Simulate]** screen you can also:
-    * Check the email rendering in popular email clients - [Learn more](email-rendering.md)
     * Send test emails to specific recipients for validation - [Learn more](proofs.md)
+    * For email only, check the message rendering in popular email clients - [Learn more](email-rendering.md)